History of public library advocacy: 1985–present

-In May 1988, a library in New Haven, Connecticut decided to take all of their materials that were getting really old, brittle, falling apart of even deteriorating like books, maps, manuscripts and other materials to be transferred to microfilm, so that the materials could be saved.
+In May 1988, a library in New Haven, Connecticut decided to take all of their materials that were getting really old, brittle, falling apart or even deteriorating like books, maps, manuscripts and other materials to be transferred to microfilm, so that the materials could be saved.

 March 13, 1991 – around sixty librarians and trustees got together to find ways to be able to get more funding for libraries "from the state and municipalities and to press for country aid."
 They feel like they need more funding and support especially for the younger generation to get the skills and information that they need or get from the library.
 They are also going to try to get libraries to get advocacy groups to help with funding libraries as well.